 The Age-Friendly Block-by-Block Walk was one way Age-Friendly DC sought to make the District a better place to live, work, and play..
 Walk participants identified neighborhood assets and issues needing attention all through the lens of older DC residents.
 Why?
 Because what's good for older residents can be good for those with different mobility needs — wheelchair, tricycle, walker or stroller.

-In August and September, 2015, 11 additional SMDs were walked with local Advisory Neighborhood Commissioners, community members, and student volunteers from Johns Hopkins School of Advanced International Studies and George Washington University.
+Between March and September of 2015, 115 of 296 Single Member Districts (SMDs) were surveyed regarding walkability, neighborhood amenities, and specific concerns with local Advisory Neighborhood Commissioners, community members, and student volunteers from Trinity College, Catholic University, the Univeristy of the District of Columbia, Johns Hopkins School of Advanced International Studies and George Washington University.

-There are still Single Member Districts across the city that need to be walked.
-You can add to the number of SMDs walked by forming a team of at least three people and walking your own neighborhood using the 311 Mobile App and Vision Zero map.
+Please note safety issues in your own neighborhood using the 311 Mobile App and Vision Zero map.
 Information about using these tools is available below.

 Seen on the Scene – Checking out DC’s Ward 5 (Volunteers of America Chesepeake)